KittyGiraudel/site/_posts/2013-03-14-css-preprocessors.md

 <section id="quality-code">
 <h2>Quality code <a href="#quality-code">#</a></h2>
 <p>Let's make things clear right now: <strong>preprocessors don't output bad code, bad developers do</strong>.
 CSS preprocessors -whatever the one you (don't) use- do not generate top-heavy, unwiedly, unnecessarily complicated code.
 This is a lie bad developers will tell you to explain the quality of their code.</p>
-<p class="pull-quote--right">Preprocessors don't output bad code, bad developers do.</p>
+<blockquote class="pull-quote--right">Preprocessors don't output bad code, bad developers do.</blockquote>
 <p>If the final stylesheet is less maintainable or heavier, or more complicated than the vanilla CSS version you had before using a preprocessor, <a href="http://pastebin.com/Jy9PqFTy">it's because you messed up</a>.
 Not because of Sass.</p>
 <p>Vincent does an interesting comparison with PHP (HyperText Preprocessor): you can output shitty code with PHP too.
 Is it because of PHP?
 Definitely not.
 It's because you've messed up.</p>
 </section>